SzklaneDomy/eventseeker/README.md

 ## Event Seeker

-Event seeking aplication built using React, axios, react-bootstrap and react-map-gl.
+Event seeking application built using React, axios, react-bootstrap and react-map-gl.
 Data about events is fetched from PredictHQ API.

 👁️ https://szklanedomy.github.io/eventseeker/ 👁️